Adam-Behun/alfons/README.md

 # Alfons: Prior Authorization Bot

 Alfons is a real-world prior authorization bot for healthcare, enabling phone-based conversations, real-time database updates, and a web interface to view live logs.
-It showcases advanced data engineering and conversational AI skills, built with modern tools for a GitHub portfolio.

 ## Features
 - **Telephony**: Make/receive calls via Twilio with a testable phone number.